TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 ## No bottlenecks.
 My code is perfect.
 Third-party code is perfect.
 But it takes SO MUCH MEMORY.

 Well, if you can't find a room for optimization and everything is fine.
 The only solution is to rethink the whole approach.
-Find a diffrent solution to the same problem and rewrite this functionality altogether.
+Find a different solution to the same problem and rewrite this functionality altogether.

 Many people jump to above method without attempting to find an actual problem in their code.
 I don't really like to do so.
 Profiling isn't hard and once you find a problem it's usually easy to fix it.

-Rewrites are usually take so much more time.
+Rewrites are usually taking so much more time.
 And when you don't try to find problems in your code, you're bound to make the same mistakes again.
 Optimization tasks are a great way to learn and grow as an engineer.